 Director Billy Wilder really had Cary Grant in mind for the role of Linus Larrabee, but Grant turned it down.
 When you watch Sabrina with this knowledge, you can see how the role of Linus has “Cary Grant” written all over it, even after all the script revisions to tone down the Grant-ness of all Linus’ dialogue.

-Humphrey Bogart was definitely not Wilder’s first choice for the part, and Bogey felt this acutely on set.
+Humphrey Bogart was definitely not Wilder’s first choice for the part, and Bogart felt this acutely on set.
 As such, he had a bit of a chip on his shoulder throughout filming.
-Bogey’s self-consciousness at being second choice was further amplified because William Holden and Audrey were first choices for their respective roles.
-Furthermore, Bogey, usually the star of film noirs and dramas, felt like a fish out of water in a romantic comedy like Sabrina.
+Bogie’s self-consciousness at being second choice was further amplified because William Holden and Audrey were first choices for their respective roles.
+Furthermore, Bogie, usually the star of film noirs and dramas, felt like a fish out of water in a romantic comedy like Sabrina.

 Director Billy Wilder wanted Audrey Hepburn for the role of Sabrina from the get go.
 In fact, some sources say Wilder is the one who encouraged Paramount to buy the screenplay for Sabrina, specifically as a vehicle for Audrey.
 Pretty cool, especially since Audrey’s only other Hollywood film at this point in her career was Roman Holiday (1953), and Wilder was already a legendary director.
 He famously said of Audrey around the time of Sabrina‘s release that